lucianpls/mod_retile/README.md

 ## Radius value
   - The planet radius in meters.
 Used in reprojection calculations.
 Defaults to earth major radius

+## Transparent On
+  - If set, the 0 value pixels in the output will be set as transparent (PNG only)

 # Ways to use

 If the input and output size and alignment match, it can be used to change quality or the format